john-pierce/pytest-tf-module/README.md

 the resulting dictionary.
 Sensitive values are not treated specially and will be available, unmasked, in the returned dictionary.

+Objects, maps and lists will be returned as native Python dictionaries and lists respectively.

+> [!NOTE]
+> Terraform outputs lists as lists of strings, regardless of the element's
+> type.
+List `tf_output` values are of List[str] type.

 `tf_output` requests `tf_apply` and is often the only fixture needed.